 Microbial Community: Soil core samples will be taken from all georeferenced microsites once at the beginning of the study and once following the completion of the study.
 Samples will be sent to an expert lab group at UC Davis, California for composition and abundance analysis.

+Plants

+Proposed analyses

+How will you compile data and them use GLMMS or whatever you will do

+Anticipated results

+Propose what you think you will find.

 Chapter 4: A synthesis of the use of shelters as a tool to facilitate plants and animals.
+See table for title

 Purpose: To systematically review the relevant literature on artificial shelters to test the frequency of the use of shelters to promote plant restoration or animal habitat amelioration.
+Revise

 Questions: How often are artificial shelters used in the literature for animal habitat amelioration or plant germination?
 What species are most commonly examined?
 How were the shelters used (i.e. thermoregulation, shade, perching etc.)?
 What parameters are most often reported in shelter studies?
+How effective are they, ie effect size measures?

+OK - these questions are NOT what I thought - IF we are just taking my systematic review and the one pathway from Alex’s ie amelioration - it is not really the same things as your questions..

 Predictions:

-Artificial shelters can create a windbreak effect
+Artificial shelters can create a windbreak effect no cut

-, which is useful for plant restoration during germination.

 Artificial shelters, such as fake rocks, can be used as a form of habitat restoration to promote the re-introduction of endangered species to an area.
+Hmm no

 Shelters can aid in thermoregulatory behaviour during peak sunlight and temperature hours of the day.
+No to - I think we are on a different page - your questions are also not at this level..

+So it seems like there are THREE options here

+Synthesis of shrub facilitation lit from my FE paper and Alex’s one pathway

+A synthesis of applied research how people use shelters (not shrubs at all) to do things for animals - are there many papers?

+A synthesis of things shelters do ecological or environmental and how animals respond…

+as you know from keywords and synthesis these there are very different things and #3 might be two sets of really different studies as well - ie effects versus responses… I love them all but best to be clear and pick one of the three.

 Methods

+Explain a bit more…

 Figure 1 represents the workflow for extracting relevant data.
 Literature will be obtained through keyword searches in ISI Web of Science (WoS) using a mixture of the keywords artificial shelter* AND habitat restoration; artificial shelter* AND plant*.
 Google Scholar and book chapters will also be reviewed to validate the publication coverage of WoS.
 The list of papers will be exported as a CSV file.
 Abstracts will be reviewed and all opinion, review, and idea papers will be removed so that the focus remains on empirical studies.
 Data such as the location of the study, reported taxa and species, type of shelter, as well as function will be recorded.

 Figure 1.
-PRISMA adapted from Moher et al. (2009).
+PRISMA adapted from Moher et al. (2009)

+BIG PICTURE - GREAT SHAPE - zero issues here however be nice to set yourself up super well for fun and steer them to the ideas you want so

+Select and highlight the theories you want to tackle

+Need some design visuals here - even one showing design

+Need more specificity in writing and some spots the ideas just to ensure you are nailing it - this is actually easy - just writing refinements and a few more paper citations.
+That’s it.

 Work Cited